janthony25/Juniors_Activities/README.md

 #### You are allowed to search specific thing that you need to do
 #### but do not search or use the same task that you have.

+#### Extensions that can help you
+- Icons
+- Prettier - Code formatter
+- Color Highlight